-As of December 31, 2011, the Company's debt consisted of \$1,129,478,741 in loans under the revolving credit facility at a margin plus variable rates above the LIBOR.
-During the year ended December 31, 2011, interest rates on the outstanding debt ranged from 2.63% to 7.73% (including margins).
-The weighted average effective interest rate was 3.97%.
+At December 31, 2013, the Company's debt consisted of \$1,129,478,741 in term loans and \$44,565,437 paid-in-kind loans at a margin plus variable rates above the LIBOR.
+During the year ended December 31, 2013, interest rates on the outstanding debt ranged from 3.63% to 7.40% (including margins).
+The weighted average effective interest rate was 3.87%.

 The Company entered into interest rate swaps to effectively convert a substantial portion of its debt from a floating to a fixed-rate basis.
 The swaps are designated and qualify as cash flow hedges.
-As of December 31, 2011, the Company had the following swap contracts outstanding:
+The Company records the fair value of the interest rate swaps as an asset or liability on its balance sheet.
+The effective portion of the swap is recorded in accumulated other comprehensive income.
+No portion of the cash flow hedges was ineffective during the period ended December 31, 2013.
+As of December 31, 2013, the Company had no swap contracts outstanding and the last swap expired in September 2013.